Executive Team

 Jeff Milford

-Jeff currently serves as the Board Chairman and is the Chief Financial Officer/Treasurer for Courtney Leasing, Inc., a supplier of vehicles to independent and discount daily rental operators.
+Jeff currently serves as the Board Chair and is the Chief Financial Officer/Treasurer for Courtney Leasing, Inc., a supplier of vehicles to independent and discount daily rental operators.
 In his role, Milford is responsible for the company’s financial reporting, financial analysis, and risk management.
 He is also responsible for the company’s dealer financing and vendor relationships.
 Prior to his position at Courtney Leasing, Jeff was the Senior Tax Director for Starwood Vacation Ownership, Inc., a wholly owned subsidiary of Starwood Hotels & Resorts Worldwide, Inc., where he was responsible for the overall tax compliance and planning for the timeshare division.
 Prior to Starwood Vacation Ownership, Inc., Milford was a Senior Tax Manager for KPMG LLP, one of the largest professional services networks in the world.
 Milford holds a Bachelor of Science in accounting from the University of Florida and a Master’s in Taxation from Florida Atlantic University.

 Lawrence Hatch